kiancn/CallbackMethod/README.md

 * Try the speed test enabled in main.
 It's like if racing was boring, not fast and not dangerous.
 Also, informative and exciting: Do more than 400 test rounds and achieve stable results.

 In short:
-The kcn.methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.
+The kcn.callbackmethod package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.

 Actually there are <b> CallbackMethods, CallbackPacks, CallMes<V,O> and CallPacks<V,O> </b>